K: KLONDYKE BILL

 A Purveyor of Villainy

 In the days before giants became two a penny in the wrestling rings of Britain there was one big man.
-A big man with attitude to those of us at ringside but a man with a heart of gold to those who worked and travelled with him.
-The posters proclaiming the 40 stone monster from the wilds of distant Alaska were, of course, utter tosh, but there was nothing baloney about this purveyor of villainy to the towns and cities of Britain, inciting respectable, peaceful people to demand justice in the most violent of ways.
+A big man with a snarly attitude to those of us at ringside but a man with a heart of gold to those who worked and travelled with him.
+The posters proclaiming the 30 or 40 stone monster from the wilds of distant Alaska were, of course, utter tosh, but there was nothing baloney about this purveyor of villainy to the towns and cities of Britain, inciting respectable, peaceful people to demand justice in the most violent of ways.

 In the early 1960s independent promoter Don Robinson introduced British fans to the incomparable Klondyke Bill.
 Not the original Canadian version, but an apparently very nice man from Yorkshire for whom the name Klondyke Bill would provide a greater audience appeal than his family name of Gordon Lythe.